zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 It does not encrypt your traffic, you will need to use a link with HTTPS for that, [see this guide](https://www.feralhosting.com/faq/view?question=161). (makes sense to come back to this after you have completed this one.)

-If you have installed rutorrent via the Software manager it created a **.htaccess** and **.htpasswd** for you, just for rutorrent.
+If you have installed rutorrent via the Software manager it created a `.htaccess` and `.htpasswd` for you, just for rutorrent.
 We are not going to use these files and they may conflict with ours at some point.
 Every time you re install rutorrent via the software manager this will happen.
 You can apply what you read here to these files if you wish.

-**See Section 4 for rutorrent specific information regarding .htaccess and .htpasswd as this guide can be used to edit these files directly.**
+**Important note:** See Section 4 for rutorrent specific information regarding `.htaccess` and `.htpasswd` as this guide can be used to edit these files directly.

-**Section 1: Creating our .htaccess**
+### Section 1: Creating our .htaccess

 **Step 1:** [SSH to your Feral server](https://www.feralhosting.com/faq/view?question=165).
 First we need to navigate to the directory we want to protect.
-The file that will be protecting our default www directory is called**.htaccess** (please note the initial dot).
-It works in partnership with a file called **.htpasswd** in which the actual encrypted password is stored.
-Let's create the **.htaccess** first.
+The file that will be protecting our default www directory is called `.htaccess` (please note the initial dot).
+It works in partnership with a file called `.htpasswd` in which the actual encrypted password is stored.
+Let's create the `.htaccess` first.

 The First thing we should do is log in via SSH. [please see this guide for how to do this](https://www.feralhosting.com/faq/view?question=165)

 ~~~
 cd ~/www/$(whoami).$(hostname)/public_html/
 ~~~

-(this will move us into the root of our WWW folder)
+This will move us into the root of our WWW folder

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/1.png)